 Yet he was a big deal, back in the day, truly one of the 20th century modernist tsunami-riders, wreaking havoc on the Catholic Church as she was torn from her true self and made a puppet for the passing Zeitgeist and radical politics.
 In 2018, we are still floating amidst the wreckage, corpses, dirt, pollution and chaos of that time.

 A Band Of Busy Clevers

 There was a whole cadre of such clever modernizers as Küng, who had schemed amongst themselves and with the modernist Pope John XXIII and his protege Montini (later Pope Paul VI) to subvert the original plans for the ecumenical council which became known as Vatican II.
-You can even read some of what was supposed to be discussed in the Council that never was allowed to take place, now that the revolution happened.
+You can even read some of what was supposed to be discussed in the Council that was never allowed to take place, now that the revolution was rolling.